SCCBA Privacy Notice

-The aim will be to raise funds to be split between Junior Bridge and Alzheimer’s Research.
+The aim will be to raise funds to be split between Junior Bridge in Sussex and Alzheimer’s Research.
 We envisage the venture taking the best part of a year and I hope to meet as many playing members from Sussex as possible and hopefully get you to part company with some money for a couple of excellent causes.

 Our first walk will be from Crawley to Meridian Bridge Club on Thursday 12th October a total of 7.6 miles.
 If you happen to miss out on us visiting your club and would like to donate, I'll gladly take a cheque made payable to SCCBA.

 The winners of the first Lord Newton Link Walk were Anthony Vaughn & Andrew Kennedy.
 Many thanks to the Meridian Bridge Club who raised a fantastic £147 for Alzheimer's & Junior Bridge.
 We all had a wonderful day's walk & bridge at a really friendly club.
 You can see some photos at https://www.facebook.com/LinkWalk/.

 Pictured here are the Meridian Chairman Michael Haynes alongside walkers Andy Ryder, Matt Smith, Neil Watts and Richard Newton.